Who is Smokey Bear?

 Nearly nine out of every 10 wildfires in the United States are human-caused.

 Through the Cooperative Forest Fire Prevention (CFFP) Committee, NASF works with the USDA Forest Service and the Ad Council to manage and promote Smokey Bear and his message of wildfire prevention.
+Click here to get to know the CFFP.

 For questions about the Smokey Bear campaign and/or CFFP, please contact: